BDC Hamburger Icon

 Open row

 Most companies equate their identity with the products or services they sell.
-When asked what your business does, you may reply with: “We’re an e-commerce organization,” “We’re an apparel company,” “We’re a fashion brand,” or “We’re a biotechnology firm.”
+When asked what your business does, you may reply with “We’re an e-commerce organization,” “We’re an apparel company,” “We’re a fashion brand” or “We’re a biotechnology firm.”

 Why every company is a technology company

 Today’s companies and consumers use a massive amount of technology.
 Consumers use technology to speed things up and make transactions transparent.
-Businesses use it to better serve their customers, and shorten customer service cycles and the sales process
+Businesses use it to better serve their customers, shorten customer service cycles and improve the sales process

 Here are four primary reasons why every company is a tech company.